9:30 a.m.-3:00 p.m. February 29, 2020

 Who is facilitating the event?

 The community-based event is supported by funding from Indiana University’s Arts and Humanities Council and the New Frontiers in the Arts & Humanities Program.
-The community partners for the event include IU’s Media School, the Monroe County League of Women Voters, Indiana Public Media stations WTIU and WFIU, the Bloomington Press Club and others.
+The community partners for the event include the League of Women Voters of Bloomington-Monroe County, WFHB Community Radio, Indiana Public Media stations WTIU and WFIU, the Bloomington Press Club, the Bloomington Rotary Club, the Herald-Times, IU’s Media School and others.